littleosbook/littleosbook/paging.md

 memory.
 User mode processes, and the kernel, can access memory as if it were contiguous, and the contiguous memory can be extended without the need to move stuff around.
-Also, we can allow the user mode programs to access all memory below 3GB, but unless they actually use it, we don't have to assign page frames to the pages.
+Also, we can allow the user mode programs to access all memory below 3 GB, but unless they actually use it, we don't have to assign page frames to the pages.
 This allows processes to have code located near `0x00000000` and the stack at just below `0xC0000000`, and still not require more than two actual pages.